 Additionally, we define

 remote_write to send metrics to Logz.io Prometheus-as-a-Service instances.
-After this, we will be able to graph our metrics in Grafana.
+After this, we will be able to graph our metrics in the Metrics UI.

 Edit the Prometheus config file at